-Why This Matters (and Why “ChatGPT” Alone Isn’t Enough)
+Why This Matters

 What Your Inner Critic Really Is

 The inner critic is a mental pattern that fixates on risk, flaws, and “not enough.”
-Underneath the harsh tone, it often tries to protect you from failure and shame.
-But the form — blunt, absolutist, perfectionistic — shrinks your flexibility and drains your energy.
+Underneath its harsh tone, it often tries to protect you from failure, rejection, or shame.
+It’s not here because you’re broken.
+It’s here because your mind learned that pressure might keep you safe.

-- Overthinking & rumination: analysis without action.
+- Overthinking & rumination: analysis without relief.

 - Shame spirals: global, harsh self-judgments.